emilyyeh123/emilyyeh123/README.md

 ### Hello, my name is Emily!

-I attend University of the Pacific in Stockton, CA. I'm studying for a BS in Computer Engineering along with an MS in Computer Science.
+I graduated from University of the Pacific (Stockton, CA) in 2024 with both a BS in Computer Engineering and an MS in Computer Science.